nbubna/trigger/README.md

 sequence and restarts it at the next event once the promise is fulfilled.
 Now you can have your straightforward ```click="validate save"``` button back!
 Very cool.

-NOTE: Only events with subsequent events are given this ability.
-Also, such events will only listen to a single promise.
+NOTE: Events will only listen to a single promise.
 To enforce this and provide access to the promise, the ```event.promise()``` function replaces itself with the promise you give it.